Students for Justice in Palestine: Hampshire College

-In February 2009, following a two-year campaign by SJP, signed by over 800 students, professors, and alumni, Hampshire College in Massachusetts became the first U.S. college to divest from companies involved in the Israeli occupation of Palestine.
-The board of trustees decided to divest from Caterpillar, United Technologies, General Electric, ITT Corporation, Motorola, and Terex.
+In February 2009, after a two-year campaign by SJP, signed by over 800 students, professors, and alumni, Hampshire College in Massachusetts became the first U.S. college to divest from companies involved in the Israeli occupation of Palestine.
+The board of trustees decided to divest from Caterpillar Inc., United Technologies, General Electric, ITT Corporation, Motorola, and Terex.

-Hampshire College President Ralph Hexter said the decision to divest from those companies was not aimed at Israel but related to socially responsible investing criteria, and criticized SJP for suggesting otherwise.
-SJP replied that the college was shying away from the "political implications of its action".
+Hampshire College president Ralph Hexter said the decision to divest from those companies was not aimed at Israel but related to socially responsible investing criteria, and criticized SJP for suggesting otherwise.
+SJP representatives replied that the college was shying away from the "political implications of its action".

 DePaul University

-In November 2010, SJP at DePaul University began a campaign to have Sabra brand hummus removed from the university.
-The parent company of Sabra is the Strauss Group, an Israeli food company that supports two Israeli brigades, the Givati Brigade and the Golani Brigade.
-The university initially agreed, but reversed its stance a few days later by reinstating Sabra hummus in the dining halls.
-The university spokeswoman said, "in this instance the sale of Sabra hummus was temporarily suspended, by mistake, prior to review by the Fair Business Practices Committee.
+In November 2010, SJP at DePaul University began a campaign to have Sabra-brand hummus removed from the university.
+The parent company of Sabra is the Strauss Group, an Israeli food company.
+The university initially agreed, but reversed its stance a few days later and reinstated Sabra hummus in the dining halls.
+A university spokesperson said: "In this instance the sale of Sabra hummus was temporarily suspended, by mistake, prior to review by the Fair Business Practices Committee.
 We have reinstated sales to correct that error by staff personnel."

-In May 2011, the DePaul SJP presented a referendum to the Student Government on Sabra.
+In May 2011, the DePaul SJP presented a referendum to the student government with regard to Sabra.
 The result was 1,127 in favor, 332 against, and 8 extraneous write-ins.
-The number of votes were 32 short of the 1,500 needed for the referendum to be valid.
+The number of votes was 32 short of the 1,500 needed for the referendum to be valid.

 Stanford University

-Stanford's BDS (Boycott, Divestment and Sanctions) defeat was notably followed by two quick BDS victories at University of California, Riverside, and University of California, San Diego.
-On March 8, 2013, substantial campaigning by SJP at University of California, Riverside (UCR) produced a victory when the Senate voted 11–5 to endorse BDS and divest from Caterpillar and Hewlett Packard.
-The vote in support of BDS at UCR was large enough to avoid a veto by the undergraduate student body president who opposed the resolution.
+Stanford University's Boycott, Divestment and Sanctions (BDS) group's defeat was notably followed by two quick BDS victories at University of California, Riverside (UCR), and University of California, San Diego.
+On March 8, 2013, substantial SJP campaigning at UCR culminated in a victory, with the school's senate voting 11–5 to endorse BDS and divest from Caterpillar and Hewlett-Packard.
+The vote in support of BDS at UCR was large enough to override a veto by the undergraduate student body president, who opposed the resolution.